About NYSTCE, EAS, and CST

 |---|---|---|

 EAS is not a subject-matter exam.
-It asks whether a new educator can support diverse student populations, English language learners, students with disabilities and other special learning needs, teacher responsibilities, and school-home relationships.
-The official EAS framework uses classroom-centered competencies, not a list of isolated definitions.
+It asks whether a new educator can support diverse student populations, English language learners (ELLs), students with disabilities and other special learning needs, teacher professional responsibilities, and school-home relationships.
+Its official framework is built around applied classroom competencies, not isolated vocabulary.

-CST preparation is different.
-A CST framework is tied to one certificate area.
-The official test page and framework for your selected CST should drive what you study, how much constructed-response practice you need, and how you pace the test.
-Do not assume another candidate's CST format applies to yours.
+CST preparation works differently from EAS.
+A CST framework is tied to one certificate area, and the official test page and framework for your selected CST drive what you study, how much constructed-response practice you need, and how you pace the form.
+Never assume another candidate's CST format applies to yours.
+For example, the Multi-Subject CST for childhood (1-6) candidates is delivered in three separate parts (Literacy and English Language Arts; Mathematics; and Arts and Sciences), each with its own appointment, fee, and passing requirement, whereas a secondary single-subject CST is usually one sitting.

 - Identify your certificate title in NYSED or TEACH guidance.

-- Confirm whether that pathway requires EAS, one or more CSTs, or another assessment.
+- Confirm whether the pathway needs EAS, one or more CSTs, or another assessment.

 - Open the exact NYSTCE test page for each required test.